 Guidance on Local Restrictions Support Grants (LRSG) and Additional Restrictions Grant (ARG) has been issued to Local Authorities by the Government.
 This sets out the criteria that Local Authorities should apply – it can be found here.

-During the national lockdown in England, the Local Restrictions Support Grant (Open) will cease to apply, and (Closed) will be superseded by the conditions set out in this addendum.
-Businesses will not be eligible for multiple versions of the Local Restrictions Support Grant under widespread national restrictions.
+During the second national lockdown in England, the Local Restrictions Support Grant (Open) ceased to apply, and (Closed) was superseded by the conditions set out in this addendum.
+Equally, in the third national lockdown and any areas in Tier 4 that preceded it, the conditions in this addendum apply.
+Businesses will not be eligible for multiple versions of the Local Restrictions Support Grants under widespread national restrictions.
 Local Authorities (LAs) who triggered the Local Restrictions Support Grant (Open) between 1st August and 4th November will still receive their payments for that period.

 The Local Restrictions Support Grant (Closed) will move from a 14-day payment cycle to an alternative payment cycle.
 For 5th November – 2nd December inclusive, a 28-day payment cycle will be applied.
 Grant funding will be issued to Local Authorities at the beginning of the 28-day payment cycle, which is the first day widespread restrictions come into force nationwide.